fervidos/TikTok-Account-Downloader/README.md

 # TikTok Account Downloader

-A **TikTok account downloader** written in Python.
+A **TikTok profile scraper + downloader** written in Python.

-This project uses **Playwright** to scrape TikTok profiles for video URLs and **yt-dlp** to download the videos with a polished progress UI (Rich).
-It also includes an optional **FastAPI viewer** for locally browsing downloaded videos.
+This tool uses **Playwright** to scan TikTok accounts for video post URLs and **yt-dlp** to download the media in the best available quality.
+It includes:

+- A CLI scanner/downloader (`tiktok-account-downloader`)
+- Optional cookie support for private/age-gated profiles
+- Optional MongoDB caching to skip already-downloaded videos
+- A local FastAPI viewer to browse downloaded videos

 ---

-## 🚀 Key Features

-- Scan a TikTok profile for video URLs (no API required)
-- Download TikTok videos using `yt-dlp` (best audio + video)
-- Optional MongoDB caching to avoid re-downloading videos
-- Cookie support (Netscape cookies file or browser cookies) to handle age-restricted/private profiles
-- Local vertical web viewer (FastAPI + StaticFiles) for quick review

----

-## ✅ Quick Start
+## ✅ Quick Start (Windows / macOS / Linux)

 ### 1) Clone the repo